holyjak/interactive-dev-wshop/Instructor guide.md

 Explain: We use `def` to capture local arguments (ex.: function inputs) and data that is expensive to retrieve (ex.: DB data) so that we can play with small pieces of code out of context.
 Mention that def creates a shared, mutable "variable" and thus we never, ever do this in prod code.

+Then let everyone to finish the task for herself.

 TIPS:

 1. Forget to eval the fn after you add a def => explain we need 1. eval fn, 2. then repeat the UI action, 3. our new `xreq` is ready